-The governing board is responsible for monitoring attendance figures for the whole school on a termly basis.
-They support the promotion of regular attendance and provide support and challenge holding the headteacher to account for the implementation of this policy.
+The Governing Board is responsible for monitoring attendance figures for the whole school on a termly basis.
+Attendance data is reviewed by our Performance and Standards Committee.
+Governors support the promotion of regular attendance and provide support and challenge holding the Headteacher to account for the implementation of this policy.